it-and-services/state-store/README.md

 # StateStore
-Sample application for the ngx-state-store module usage demonstartion.
+Sample application for the ngx-state-store module usage demonstration.

 ngx-state-store simple state management module for the angular applications.